VivianGomez/Tweenity/README.md

 #### Additional features
+![image](https://github.com/VivianGomez/Tweenity/assets/30846540/daa06c7e-fd4e-4fde-96a5-8ce2a49fc079)
 a) Dialogue boxes associated with graph reading and response options available at each node.

-![image](https://github.com/VivianGomez/Tweenity/assets/30846540/daa06c7e-fd4e-4fde-96a5-8ce2a49fc079)
+b) A Human guide, combining Mixamo rigging and Oculus LipSync, to facilitate audio instructions in the simulation.
+c) The movement of NPCs with Mixamo skeletons along predefined paths.
+d) The possibility of use a blue arrow to remind the user which object to interact with during training.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>